keirans/keirans.github.io/posts/AWS_Image_Builder_101/index.md

 ## Recipes
-Recipies pull in all the components you want and sequence their execution when the instance is launched, it also defines the Source AMI that will be used to launch the instance from as well as any block device settings you want to include.
+Recipes pull in all the components you want and sequence their execution when the instance is launched, it also defines the Source AMI that will be used to launch the instance from as well as any block device settings you want to include.

 ![](img/Recipes.jpg)